Job vacancies and opportunities

 We look for graduates across a range of disciplines with each business area having a different approach to structuring the graduate work - you may rotate to up to four different roles over the course of the two year program, or you may have one primary role.
 The program aims to offer a placement in one other agency for up to six months.
 The rotation out of your agency is in the second year of employment.

-The Tasmanian State Service Graduate Program recruitment process is in October where vacancies can be found on the Tasmanian Government Jobs Webpage.
-Selection processes and offers are expected to be made prior to Christmas closure.
+Vacancies for the Tasmanian State Service Graduate program can be found on the Tasmanian Government Jobs Webpage when advertised.
+Selection processes and offers are expected to be made prior to Christmas.
 Successful applicants are expected to start January / February with the development program commencing in March each year.

 The Department of State Growth employs trainees in a range of areas.
 More information on traineeships in Tasmania can be found at Skills Tasmania.